Advertising Value Equivalency (AVE) is what your editorial coverage would cost if it were advertising space (or time).

 That's because readers consciously or unconsciously think of an advertisement as an instance of a company boasting about itself (and paying dearly for the privilege of doing so), and an article as an implied endorsement by a presumably objective and knowledgeable third party (the editor who approved the copy on that page).
 So, from this perspective, AVE understates the value of editorial.

 Advertising and publicity have complementary strengths.
 Generally speaking, advertising tends to command attention and create awareness.
 Publicity tends to build credibility.
 Normally you need both.

 AVE clouds this issue by falsely equating advertising and publicity, which in turn reinforces the ancient but ever-popular fallacy that publicity is "free advertising."
 In fact, it is not free and it is not advertising.

-The Institute for Public Relations in 2003 published a thoughtful and insightful report that raises two additional objections:
+The Institute for Public Relations in 2003 published a thoughtful and insightful report (no longer accessible, it seems) that raised two additional objections:

 (1) What is the value of a negative story?
 (2) What is the value of the absence of coverage in cases where the PR people involved were working specifically to keep the story out of the papers?
 Those are very good questions.